Arterial roads in metropolitan Phoenix: Dobson Road

 Dobson Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 It begins at Hunt Highway in Sun Lakes, and is an arterial road for over a mile, before transitioning into a neighborhood and ending a stretch at Arrowvale Drive, before another stretch continues in the same neighborhood at Sunridge Drive, continuing north until exiting the neighborhood and continuing as an arterial road through Chandler, where it stays for nine miles.
 There are many landmarks during the route including the Intel Ocotillo Campus, the Loop 202, and Chandler Regional Medical Center.
 At the Western Canal, the highway transitions into Mesa.
-The highway continues in Mesa for six miles, and passes the U.S. Route 60, Banner Desert Medical Center, Mesa Community College, and Riverview Park, before the highway ends a stretch at the north Loop 202.
+The highway continues in Mesa for six miles, and passes Dobson Ranch, the U.S. Route 60, Banner Desert Medical Center, Mesa Community College, Historic U.S. Route 80 (with Valley Metro Rail's Sycamore/Main Street station one block to the east), Tri-City Pavilions, Mesa Riverview, and Riverview Park, before the highway ends a stretch at the north Loop 202.

 Another stretch continues in the Salt River Pima–Maricopa Indian Community at McKellips Road, and continues for over five miles, ending a stretch slightly north of McDonald Drive.
-The next stretch continues at Talking Stick Way, passing Talking Stick Resort Hotel, continuing for over a mile, ending slightly north of Via de Ventura, providing an entrance for OdySea Aquarium.
+The next stretch continues at Talking Stick Way, passing Talking Stick Resort, continuing for over a mile, ending slightly north of Via de Ventura, providing an entrance for OdySea Aquarium.